goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

 ## PhD position (100%, 3+2 years) in TCS {#phd}

-We are excited to announce an open PhD position in the research group _Theoretical Computer Science_ at Goethe University Frankfurt, starting as soon as possible.
+We are excited to announce an open PhD position in the research group _Theoretical Computer Science_ at Goethe University Frankfurt, starting as soon as possible (likely April 1st).
 The research is going to be carried out under the supervision of [Holger Dell](/~dell).

 **Topics.**